Compressed Empirical Measures (in finite dimensions): Example: Slow rate of convergence in infinite dimensions

 The question is then how we can guarantee that all these $c_{n,i}$ elements are chosen to simulate the initialization through $c$ before the algorithm proceeds as usual.
 We guarantee this by introducing dimensions $\tilde e_{n,i}$ which are orthogonal to all the $e_n$.
 These dimensions are used to force the algorithm to choose $c_{n,i+1}$ after $c_{n,i}$ until the final element of the sequence is chosen and we have a weight of $1/n$ in dimension $e_n$.

-We still have not addressed the problem of assigning different weights to the different dimensions.
-But, since the $c$ is broken into many small pieces, it is now easy to `lose' weight in $n$.
-We do this by introducing elements $d_n$ which lie in the span of $\tilde e_{n,1}$.
-These elements serve the single purpose of canceling weight of the $c_{n,i}$ elements and thus to enforce $\mathfrak{m} = 0$.
+We still have not addressed the problem of assigning different probabilities to the different dimensions.
+But, since $c$ is now broken into many small pieces, it is easy to `lose' probability in $n$.